Thai Green Chicken Curry

 - Hand full of Coriander (leaves and stalks,) roughly chopped.

 Fine chop the lemongrass.
 Rough chop everything else.
 Then get all the paste ingredients into a blender and blitz into a smooth thick paste.
 Add a bit of water to help.
+If you prefer not to make your own paste, I often use Mae Ploy Green Curry Paste, which is very good.

 Serve with jasmine rice.